unocss/unocss/packages/preset-typography/README.md

 ## Configurations

-This preset has `className` and `cssExtend` configurations for users who like to override or extend.
+This preset has `selectorName` and `cssExtend` configurations for users who like to override or extend.

 The CSS declarations passed to `cssExtend` will